Skip to main content

 If you plan to start treatment for infertility and have coverage through Aetna, your provider may initiate the treatment request online using our Availity provider portal.
 Providers may upload clinical documentation, check the status of precertification requests, and also make changes to existing requests using the provider portal.

-For Infertility procedure codes, you may refer to our Infertility code mapping tool (PDF) for guidance.
+For infertility procedure codes, you may refer to our infertility code mapping tool (PDF) for guidance.

-Failure to complete the Infertility services precertification information request form (PDF), and submitting applicable medical records necessary to perform a clinical review, may delay the review or result in a denial, due to lack of information needed to make a determination.
+Failure to complete the infertility services precertification information request form (PDF), and submitting applicable medical records necessary to perform a clinical review, may delay the review or result in a denial, due to lack of information needed to make a determination.

 The Clinical Policy Bulletins referenced will be used as a resource in decision making.